GeorgeGiannopoulos/StimuliXpert/README.md

 | **WMP**     | Windows media player 11                     |
 | **WF**      | Windows framework 4.5 (or Higher)           |

-**Note:** Windows media player and .net framework must be installed
+**Note:** Windows media player and .net framework must be installed.

 ## Authors

 * **George Giannopoulos** - *Initial work* - [GeorgeGiannopoulos](https://github.com/GeorgeGiannopoulos)

+## Wiki
+You can find useful information and instructions in the [wiki](https://github.com/GeorgeGiannopoulos/StimuliXpert/wiki) of the StimuliXpert.

 ## License